aspose-words/Aspose.Words-Documentation/net/developer-guide/mail-merge-and-reporting/mail-merge-template/_index.md

 You can specify the image properties using the [ImageFieldMergingArgs](https://apireference.aspose.com/words/net/aspose.words.mailmerging/imagefieldmergingargs) class.
 Note that you can insert an image from a database as it is described in [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/DocsExamples/DocsExamples/Mail%20Merge%20and%20Reporting/Working%20with%20Fields.cs#L214).

-The following code example shows how to specify the image file name and image size:
+The following code example demonstrates how to specify the image file name and image size:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Mail-Merge-MailMergeFormFields-ImageFieldMerging.cs" >}}